palant-dev/DoodleWeather/README.md

 - Displays current weather, daily forecast, and comfort level details.
 - Sleek circular slider for visualising humidity.

+## State Management with GetX

+This app utilizes the GetX package for state management.
+GetX is a powerful state management library for Flutter that simplifies the process of managing application state.

+### Why GetX?

+- **Simplicity**: GetX provides a simple and intuitive syntax for managing state without the boilerplate code associated with traditional state management solutions.

+- **Reactivity**: GetX offers reactive programming paradigms that automatically update the UI whenever the underlying data changes.

+- **Dependency Injection**: GetX comes with a powerful dependency injection system that allows for easy and efficient management of dependencies.

+- **Performance**: GetX is highly performant, making it suitable for both small and large-scale applications.

+- **Lightweight**: GetX is lightweight and has minimal impact on app size and performance.

 ## **Dependencies**

 - [cupertino_icons](https://pub.dev/packages/cupertino_icons): ^1.0.2